rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 If you are using Retrieval-Augmented Generation, you may want to display sources in a message.
 Passing `sources` to `<Message>` allows you to paginate between the sources you provide.

+If a source will open outside of the ChatBot window, add an external link icon via `isExternal`.

 The API for a source requires a link at minimum, but we strongly recommend providing a more descriptive title and body description so users have enough context.
 The title is limited to 1 line and the body is limited to 2 lines.

 ```js file="./MessageWithSources.tsx"